 Companies can leverage their brand, existing partnerships, their capital and customer loyalty, to build the digital ecosystems to support their businesses.
 The brand and strength of a company will be dependent on their ability to meet customer expectations and to bring a larger value proposition together with their partners.
 It is with this scale that digital initiatives will succeed, as small independent ideas will come and go as rapidly as the apps on our phones today.
 The currency used in these ecosystems will include transacting data, intellectual property rights, sales leads, investments, along with other terms and conditions.
 With the rapidly changing environment and need for velocity and quality, managing the lifecycle of digital partnerships is essential.

-Part two of this blog will review the role of sourcing in developing these partnerships and ecosystems.
+Part two of this blog, Does Sourcing Matter in Digital Ecosystems, reviews the role of sourcing in developing these partnerships and ecosystems.

 - The Chess Game of Transformational Services